Medical Reviewer

 Amanda Stevens, B.S.

 Fentanyl is a potent synthetic opioid known for its powerful analgesic and euphoric effects.[1]
-The drug, originally developed for medical use in managing severe pain, has gained notoriety for its widespread illicit distribution and abuse in recent years.
+The drug, originally developed for medical use in managing severe pain, has gained notoriety for its widespread illicit distribution and abuse in recent decades.

 Despite its potentially lethal consequences, fentanyl is often more accessible and affordable than prescription opioids or heroin, contributing to its widespread misuse.
 This accessibility, coupled with its rapid onset of action, increases the risk of addiction, overdose, and fatality among users.